 Tiisetso Mashisi - Viola Teacher

-Tiisetso is a 27 year old violist from Diepkloof, Soweto.
-He started his musical journey as a young boy by following his Mother and Uncle to classical concerts.
-In 1999 he joined Buskaid Sowe String Project starting out as an Oboe.
+Tiisetso started his musical journey as a young boy by following his Mother and Uncle to classical concerts.
+In 1999 he joined Buskaid Soweto String Project starting out as an Oboe.
 In 2000, he was given a viola lesson and “was hooked”.
 In 2008 he was accepted with a full scholarship to study at the Royal Academy of Music, London.
-He teaches at Buskaid, MIAGI and the National School of Arts and is the Principle Viola of the Buskaid String Ensemble.
+He teaches at Buskaid, MIAGI and the National School of Arts and is the Principal Viola of the Buskaid String Ensemble.
 He also works as a freelance violist with Johannesburg Orchestras including JPO, JFO, JMI and Mzansi Chamber orchestra.

 Olga Maraba - Violin Teacher